IanusInferus/typemake/build-tools/TypeMake/README.md

 |          Android arm64         |                    |                    |                    | Termux+Ninja+clang |
 |          iOS arm64/x64         |                    |                    |        XCode       |                    |

+Win32 and WinRT targets are both supported, but WinRT only supports libraries and not applications.

 Different OSs use different ABIs on the same CPU architecture.

 \* CMake is supported as a compatibility solution.
 (Ex.
 Integration with other projects.)